Oghma-Infinium/Vagabond/README.md

 **NOTE: Some keybinds on both maps are outdated for the current version.
 These will be updated eventually.**
 ## Playing the List

-**Before you start playing the game, I suggest reading over the [Configuration page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md), the [FAQ page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md) and the [Gameplay Guide](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/GAMEPLAY.md) for the list.**
+**Before you start playing the game, read over the [Configuration page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/CONFIG.md), the [FAQ page](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md) and the [Gameplay Guide](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/GAMEPLAY.md) for the list.**

 ### Starting the Game